ChenglongMa/SkinToneClassifier/README.md

   --new_width WIDTH     CONFIG: resize the images with the specified width.
 Negative value will be ignored, defaults to 250.
   --scale SCALE         CONFIG: how much the image size is reduced at each image scale, defaults to 1.1 --min_nbrs NEIGHBORS  CONFIG: how many neighbors each candidate rectangle should have to retain it.
-                        Higher value results in less detections but with higher quality, defaults to 5 --min_size WIDTH [HEIGHT ...]
+                        Higher value results in less detections but with higher quality, defaults to 5.
+  --min_size WIDTH [HEIGHT ...]
                         CONFIG: minimum possible face size.
 Faces smaller than that are ignored, defaults to "90 90".
+  --threshold THRESHOLD
+                        CONFIG: what proportion of the skin area is required to identify the face, defaults to 0.3.
 ```

 ### Use Cases